Federal Education Policy

-For an authorizer or other oversight entity, providing oversight of federal policies is about being able to verify that a charter school is fulfilling all federal requirements.
-As discussed in How Federal Policy Influences Education, these are broadly linked to: doing what is necessary to receive federal money; and ensuring fairness, often by complying with federal mandates.
+For an authorizer or other oversight entity, providing oversight of federal education policies is about being able to verify that a charter school is fulfilling all federal requirements.
+As discussed in How Federal Education Policy Influences Education, these are broadly linked to: doing what is necessary to receive federal education and charter school funding; and ensuring fairness, often by complying with federal mandates.
 These federal requirements are expressed in two ways: indirect requirements that trickle down through state policies; and direct requirements.

 - Title I helps authorizers answer two key questions: how well is a school performing, and is it serving all populations of students well?

 It provides annual, comparable data on a variety of performance metrics for every charter school, including data divided by student population groups.
-How a state designs its systems, and chooses to report on these requirements, will have a direct impact on the type and content of the standard annual performance data an authorizer can access from the state.
+How a state designs its systems, and chooses to report on these requirements, will have a direct impact on the type and content of the standard annual performance data a public charter school authorizer can access from the state.